gmc-code/PC-algorithms/docs/flowcharts/flowcharts_selection1.rst

 Flowcharts Positive Numbers
 =================================================

+| Selection is a control structure that allows a program to choose between different actions based on a condition.
+| It's represented by IF…THEN…ELSE statements.
+| In simple terms: “If something is true, do this.
+Otherwise, do that.”

 | The pseudocode below checks to see whether a number is positive or not.

 .. code-block:: none